dmark/dmark/README.md

 ### The Day Job

-24 years in: My background is in Unix & Linux system operations, networking, security, and identity & access management, going back to early Hewlett-Packard and Silicon Graphics workstations, and the old Netscape suite of server side products.
+24 years in: My background is in Unix & Linux system operations, networking, security, and identity & access management, going back to early Hewlett-Packard and Silicon Graphics workstations, and the old Netscape/iPlanet/Sun One etc. suite of server side products.
 Add in a whole lot of Sun Microsystems stuff, and some IBM POWER + AIX.

 More recently I helped lead my employer into cloud services and I now work primarily in digital identity with [Auth0](https://auth0.com/) and cloud service platforms including [AWS](https://aws.amazon.com) and [GCP](https://cloud.google.com).